IDAES/idaes-pse/docs/user_guide/why_idaes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 IDAES aims to provide an integrated platform for development of not just process models but also tools for solving and analyzing these problems.
-The IDAES modeling framework supports conceptual design, parameter estimation, model predictive control, uncertainty quantification, and surrogate modeling.
+The IDAES PSE framework supports conceptual design, parameter estimation, model predictive control, uncertainty quantification, and surrogate modeling.